jameswong3388/jameswong3388/README.md

 I’m currently working on :

-- [Pyneer](https://github.com/jameswong3388/Pyneer) - Pyneer is a minimal scaffolding designed to help students with their school's Python assignments.
-It comes with a MongoDB-like API out of the box, so you can focus on what's important to be done !
+- [Chrysie](https://chrysie.jameswong.tech) - A virtual assistant for all things related to chrysanthemums !
 - [Atlantis](https://atlantis.jameswong.tech) - The hidden oasis you always wanted.

 Skills :